Learning Multi-Agent Coordination through Connectivity-driven Communication: Related Work

 GNNs have also supported the development of multi-stage attention mechanisms.
 For instance, \cite{liu2020multi} describe a two-stage approach whereby multi-agent interactions are first determined, and their importance is then estimated to generate actions.
 In GraphComm \cite{yuan2021graphcomm}, the agents share their encoded observations over a multi-step communication process; at each step a GNN processes a graph and generates signals for the subsequent communication round.
 This multi-round process is designed to increase the length of the communication mechanism and favour a longer range exchange of information.
 The MAGIC algorithm \cite{niu2021multi} consists of a scheduled learning when to communicate and whom to address messages to, and a message processor to process communication signals; both components have been implemented using GNNs and the entire architecture is learned end-to-end.

 In our proposed model, the attention mechanism depends on how the encoded information exchanged amongst the agents flows within the graph; the graph topology itself depends on the encoded observations and the heat kernel is used as a topology-dependent feature to control the agent's communication.
-In our approach, the process of encoding the observations, inferring the graph topology, and learning the attention mechanism are all coupled with the aim to learn an effective policy.
+The process of encoding the observations, inferring the graph topology, and learning the attention mechanism are all coupled with the aim to learn an optimal policy.